hashicorp/consul/website/source/api/operator/raft.html.md

 - `stale` `(bool: false)` - If the cluster does not currently have a leader an error will be returned.
 You can use the `?stale` query parameter to read the Raft configuration from any of the Consul servers.
+Not setting this will choose the default consistency mode which will forward the reqest to the leader for processing but not re-confirm the server is still the leader before returning results.
+See [default consistency](/api/index.html#default) for more details.

 ### Sample Request